Binding modules to python

 myobject.foo()

-Example 2: binding of an ExaDiS module
+Example 2: binding an ExaDiS module

 For an ExaDiS module MyExaDisModule implemented in C++ that operates with ExaDiS System objects, e.g.